liferay/liferay-docs/discover/portal/articles/business-productivity/creating-simple-applications/03-creating-custom-displays.markdown

 copy, delete, or configure permissions for the definition, open its Actions menu by clicking the vertical ellipsis icon.

-![Figure 2: Manage and create display and form templates to change the display of forms and lists.](../../../images/ddl-template-window.png)
+![Figure 2: Manage all the templates for a data definition from the Manage Data Definitions section of the Dynamic Data Lists Portlet.](../../../images/ddl-template-window.png)

 If no templates have been created for a definition, you can create new ones.
 See the next sections on Creating Form Templates and Creating Display Templates for